Animal Biotech Industries, Inc

 In the past, porcine tissue has also been used to repair rotator cuffs in human patients, and to regrow muscle tissue.

-For over 25 years, Animal Biotech has helped the biomedical community with this sort of research by supplying it with live high quality research porcine models along with high quality post mortem tissues, organs, and glands.
-We also provide information, consultation and training on most aspects of husbandry, testing, housing and uses of live animals.
+For over 30 years, Animal Biotech has helped the biomedical community with this sort of research by supplying it with high quality post mortem tissues, organs, and glands.
+Our team of experts also provides consultation to help obtain the best animal tissues for your research on your schedule.
 Contact us today to learn more about how we can assist you in your work.